ssorj/skupper-cli-spec/README.md

 These are the core Skupper commands.
 They are not the only commands, however.
 Additional commands will be added to the spec in the future.
+For instance, we will have commands for debugging, getting versions, and for installing Skupper on a platform.

 ### `skupper <resource-type>`